The Divine Liturgy

 Of all the services of the Christian Church, there is one in which we come most closely into the presence of our Lord, God, and Savior, Jesus Christ.
 This is the service at which we commemorate our Lord's sacrifice on the Cross and his Resurrection from the dead, at the conclusion of which we share in His Body and Blood.
 Among Catholics of the Latin Rite, this is called the Mass; among Eastern Catholic and Orthodox Christians, it is called the Divine Liturgy.

-There are actually several forms of the Divine Liturgy in the Byzantine Rite:
+There are actually three forms of the Divine Liturgy in the Byzantine Rite:

 - The Divine Liturgy of our holy father John Chrysostom